coffeek3/ogre-gpu/Docs/src/scripts.md

 </dd> <dt>Compositor Instance</dt> <dd>

 An instance of a compositor as applied to a single viewport.
-You create these based on compositor definitions, See @ref Applying-a-Compositor.
+You create these based on compositor definitions, See [Applying a Compositor](#Applying-a-Compositor).

 </dd> <dt>Compositor Chain</dt> <dd>

 It is possible to enable more than one compositor instance on a viewport at the same time, with one compositor taking the results of the previous one as input.
 This is known as a compositor chain.
 Every viewport which has at least one compositor attached to it has a compositor chain.
-See @ref Applying-a-Compositor
+See [Applying a Compositor](#Applying-a-Compositor)

 </dd> <dt>Target</dt> <dd>

-This is a Ogre::RenderTarget, i.e. the canvas where the result of a series of render operations is sent.
-A target may be the final output (e.g. your Ogre::RenderWindow), or it may be an intermediate render texture, which you declare in your script with the @ref compositor-texture line.
-A target which is not the output target has a size and pixel format which you can define inside the compositor script.
+This is a RenderTarget, i.e. the place where the result of a series of render operations is sent.
+A target may be the final output (and this is implicit, you don’t have to declare it), or it may be an intermediate render texture, which you declare in your script with the [texture line](#compositor_005ftexture).
+A target which is not the output target has a defined size and pixel format which you can control.

 </dd> <dt>Output Target</dt> <dd>

 As Target, but this is the single final result of all operations.
 The size and pixel format of this target cannot be controlled by the compositor since it is defined by the application using it, thus you don’t declare it in your script.
-However, you do declare a Target Section for it, see below.
+However, you do declare a Target Pass for it, see below.

-</dd> <dt>Target Section</dt> <dd>
+</dd> <dt>Target Pass</dt> <dd>

 A Target may be rendered to many times in the course of a composition effect.
-In particular if you ’ping pong’ a convolution between a couple of textures, you will have more than one Target Sections per Target.
-Target Sections are declared in the script using a [target or target\_output line](#Compositor-Target-Passes), the latter being the final output of which there can be only one.
+In particular if you ’ping pong’ a convolution between a couple of textures, you will have more than one Target Pass per Target.
+Target passes are declared in the script using a [target or target\_output line](#Compositor-Target-Passes), the latter being the final output target pass, of which there can be only one.
-@note Internally this is referred to as Ogre::CompositionTargetPass

 </dd> <dt>Pass</dt> <dd>

-Within a Target Section, there are one or more individual @ref Compositor-Passes, which perform a very specific action, such as rendering the original scene (or pulling the result from the previous compositor in the chain), rendering a fullscreen quad, or clearing one or more buffers.
-Typically within a single target section you will use the either a `render_scene` pass or a `render_quad` pass, not both.
+Within a Target Pass, there are one or more individual [passes](#Compositor-Passes), which perform a very specific action, such as rendering the original scene (or pulling the result from the previous compositor in the chain), rendering a fullscreen quad, or clearing one or more buffers.
+Typically within a single target pass you will use the either a ’render scene’ pass or a ’render quad’ pass, not both.
 Clear can be used with either type.

 </dd> </dl>